 During a Troop Meeting

 Immediate recognition is a powerful incentive of the BSA’s advancement program.
-Therefore, a Scout should receive his new badge of rank as soon as possible after his achievement has been certified by a board of review.
+Therefore, a Scout should receive their new badge of rank as soon as possible after their achievement has been certified by a board of review.
 A simple ceremony at the conclusion of a troop meeting or during a campout is ideal, with the senior patrol leader or even the Scoutmaster making the award presentation.

-The troop is in their “U” formation and the senior patrol leader invites the Scoutmaster and perhaps additional leaders to join him up front.
+The troop is in their “U” formation and the senior patrol leader invites the Scoutmaster and perhaps additional leaders to join them up front.

 Senior Patrol Leader: We’d like to recognize the following Scout(s) who have successfully completed the requirements for (such and such) badge(s).
 Would (name of Scout(s) please come forward.

-(The Scout comes forward and the Scoutmaster or other leader gives him the Scout handshake with his left hand, simultaneously presenting the badge attached to the corresponding card with his right hand.
-After the presentations, the Scoutmaster proceeds with his Scoutmaster Minute.)
+(The Scout comes forward and the Scoutmaster or other leader gives them the Scout handshake with their left hand, simultaneously presenting the badge attached to the corresponding card with their right hand.
+After the presentations, the Scoutmaster proceeds with their Scoutmaster Minute.)